 From the nervous system: in patients with severe concomitant somatic diseases - headache, dizziness, agitation, depression, in patients with previous severe liver disease - encephalopathy.

-From the musculoskeletal system: in some cases - arthralgia, myasthenia gravis, myalgia.
+From the musculoskeletal system: in some cases - arthralgia, myasthenia, myalgia.

 From the hematopoietic system: in some cases - leukopenia, thrombocytopenia, agranulocytosis, pancytopenia.

-On the part of the skin: rarely - skin rash and / or itching, in some cases photosensitivity, erythema multiforme exudative, alopecia.
+From the skin: rarely - skin rash and/or itching, in some cases photosensitivity, exudative erythema multiforme, alopecia.

 Allergic reactions: urticaria, angioedema, fever, bronchospasm, interstitial nephritis and anaphylactic shock.